jefferyfry/gcp-saas-bill/frontend-service/README.md

 To successfully run the subscription service, configuration must be set through either environment variables, command-line options or a configuration file.
 You may chose an option based on on your intent (development, testing, production deployment).
 The following configuration is required:

 * Frontend Service Endpoint - This is the listening port for the frontend service.
+* Frontend Health Check Endpoint - This is the listening port for the health check service.
 * Subscription Service URL - This is the URL to the subscription service.
 * Client ID - This is the Oauth/Auth0 client ID.
 * Client Secret - This is the Oauth/Auth0 client secret.